StevenBlack/vocab/million-dollar-words.md

 on a bed lie there in a desultory fashion.
 Couples going nowhere in particular may stroll desultorily on a warm summer night; conversations about nothing in particular may go on in a desultory way.
 The word has nothing to do with depression, which some think it might.
-Pronounced DEH-SUHL-TI/H-REE.

 ### detente
 A relaxation of tensions between nations.
 Popularized by Henry Kissinger, this is a great concept and a great word to use in other situations.
 Coke and Pepsi could end a price war by agreeing to a detente; what's the point of mutual destruction?
-Pronounced DAY- TAHNT.

 ### detritus